bhatushar/pictographer/README.md

 - GPSLongitude
 - GPSLongitudeRef

-**Step 2:** Add Timezone column to the CSV file, eg. "Asia/Kolkata".

-**Step 2.1:** Verify the data in the generated CSV.
+**Step 2:** Verify the data in the generated CSV.
 This includes:

 - Ensuring DateTimeOriginal and TrackCreateDate are defined for all media.
+- OffsetTimeOriginal is defined for all media.
+It's the UTC offset of the origin of photo.
+Format: +05:30
 - XPKeywords are not missing.
 Sometimes only the Subject property is updated.
 - Both GPSLatitude and GPSLongitude are defined for relevant files.
 - GPSLatitudeRef and GPSLongitudeRef are defined if GPSLatitude and GPSLongitude are defined.